cloudevents/spec/http-transport-binding.md

 #### 3.1.1.
 HTTP Content-Type

-For the _binary_ mode, the HTTP `Content-Type` header value corresponds to (should be populated from or written to) the CloudEvents `datacontenttype` attribute.
+For the _binary_ mode, the HTTP `Content-Type` header value corresponds to (MUST be populated from or written to) the CloudEvents `datacontenttype` attribute.

 #### 3.1.2.
 Event Data Encoding